 Boot Support: It gives you some freedom without feeling too locked in or too loose.

-Ratchet System: This is hand me down but the old ratchets worked very well.
+Ratchet System: This hands me down but the old ratchets worked very well.
 The toe ratchet is not the same as the other Burton Ratchets.
-It doesn’t have that nice little lifter thing that the middle to high end bindings.
+It doesn’t have that nice little lifter thing that the middle to high-end bindings.

 Shock Absorption– This comes with a very thin footbed that doesn’t offer much shock absorption compared to the other footbeds but you can upgrade to something thicker.